dcfSec/ReqDB/README.md

 ## Azure Entra Configuration

 The application in Azure Entra needs to be configured to allow users to access it.
-The configuration below is the needed configuration (The section headers are the config menues in the Azure Portal)
+The configuration below is the needed configuration (The section headers are the config menus in the Azure Portal)

 ### API Permissions